A guide to fraud scores and scoring models

 What is a fraud score?

 A fraud score acts as a quick indicator of fraud.
 It’s a high-level interpretation of the level of risk associated with a particular order and helps merchants make a decision on whether to approve, decline, or further review the order.
 Fraud scores come from scoring models that identify traits and historical trends associated with suspicious behavior and past fraudulent orders to detect risk.
 Fraud scores can be applied to any industry that generates online transactions and is seeking a way to easily assess fraud concerns.
 Since fraud scores are indicators, they are not decisive.
-Instead, fraud scores can provide a recommendation on an order decision, but the merchant usually defines at what threshold to approve, decline, or review.
+Instead, fraud scores can provide a risk estimation for the overall risk associated with an order,, but the merchant usually defines at what threshold to approve, decline, or review an order.

 Which factors go into determining a fraud score?

 As stated above, fraud scores are the output of a scoring model.
-The scoring model incorporates several variables that together can assess the riskiness of an online transaction.
-Many of these factors are based on personal identification, common fraud red flags, and evolving fraud trends.
-Here is a list of some of the most common factors that go into determining a fraud score:
+The scoring model incorporates several variables that together can assess the riskiness of an online transaction – there is no minimal set of factors that goes into a score.
+Some of these factors may include:

-• BIN Match: Most cardholders have a billing address in the same country as their credit card’s issuing bank, so it’s a good indicator if the BIN and billing country match.
+• BIN match: Most cardholders have a billing address in the same country as their credit card’s issuing bank, so it’s a good indicator if the BIN (Bank Identification Number) and billing country match.

 Pros